Most Often Asked Pet Questions

 How often should a puppy/kitten get their shots?

-A puppy/kitten should have their vaccinations at 6 weeks, 9 weeks, 12 weeks and 16 weeks.
+Puppies should have their vaccinations at 6 weeks, 9 weeks, 12 weeks and 15 weeks.
+Kittens should have their vaccinations at 9 weeks, 12 weeks and 15 weeks.

 How old does my pet need to be to get a rabies shot?